 Con: Can Be Difficult in Cold Climates

 Heat pump water heaters draw from the air, so when there’s plenty of warm air (say, in the summer months), there’s no problem.
 However, this can take more time during colder winter months.
+Homeowners in colder areas should carefully assess whether a heat pump water heater is suitable for their specific climate conditions.
 Unless it’s a hybrid model that includes electric options, you have to give it time for your pump model to recover.
 However, this isn’t as much of a problem in subtropical climates like the American South, where plenty of warm air is nearly year-round.

 - Tankless water heater: This is an increasingly popular choice for those who want energy efficiency without the high upfront cost.
 The tankless water heater doesn’t store heated water in a large tank like most options – instead, it heats water just as needed, so it’s available only on demand.
 The benefits of a tankless water heater are that the smaller units require less storage and improved energy efficiency, so you save money on your energy bills.
 This option is ideal for a smaller home or space or smaller families who don’t need hot water as often.